BracketLabs/template-library/README.md

 ### Deploy

-The template are deployed once pushed to origin master.
+The templates are deployed once pushed to origin master.